 Add 1 cup of water

-Seal the Instant Pot lid and cook on manual for 6 minutes
+Seal the Instant Pot lid and cook on manual setting for 6 minutes.

 Look how pretty these are!
 They peeled so easily and none were broken during cooking.
 The yellow yolks are perfection without a hint of green or gray.
 They are not too dry from overcooking and not so undercooked that they taste like a soft boil.

 - 12 eggs